CS50Dartmouth21W/nuggets-chicken/IMPLEMENTATION.md

 ## Pseudo Code for Major Components

 #### map_loader

+This function loads the map into an array of pointers to chars.

 1. Open the file passed in the function parameters
 1. IF the file is null return an error
 1. Else use freadlinep() to read lines of the file into strings